 Citizens UK’s Good Jobs Campaign tackles these problems by working with schools and colleges in disadvantaged communities and employers in high skill sectors to create new high-quality training pathways into good jobs for young people.

 - Raising awareness of the issues young people face in the labour market

 - Setting a clear benchmark for best practice by demonstrating how schools, employers and civil society can work together to create more opportunities for young people

 To date, the Good Jobs Campaign has recruited 645 students from six non-selective London schools/colleges.
-The students, aged 16-19, have completed four high-quality training pathways with six major employers in the engineering, health, media and creative industries.
+The students, aged 16-19, have completed high-quality training pathways with major employers in the engineering, health, technology and creative industries.

 Participating employers have also created over 130 work placements, apprenticeships and internships for young people to apply to at the end of the training programmes.

 We have recruited over 200 students onto the third year of the pathways, which run from October 2017 to April 2018.
 If you have missed out on signing your institution up this year, get in touch now to find out more about how to get involved for the coming year!